BufferOverflow1011/reasonable-wordlist-generator/README.md

 # reasonable-wordlist-generator
 reasonable-wordlist-generator
 > This is a basic friendly wordlist with basic entries like first middle last name .
 This will create combination of not all possible wordlist but *practical or readable wordlist*.</br>
 > There is a option to append numbers at the end of every words.
-This will join all possible numbers with in your given range to all the words.</br
+This will join all possible numbers with in your given range to all the words.</br>
 > This wordlist contain both Capitalised and Normal First charater of all First Middle Last Name.</br>
 >_Python 3 preferred_

-## USAGE
+## How to use

 ```